tarzona/FrozenLegacies/README.md

   - For Z_Scope_Processing_SemiAutomatic:
     -   This folder contains a Python code cowritten with Abdullah A. to semi-automatically pick Z-scopes' surface and bed feature in order to get the ice thickness.
   - For Z_Scope_Calibration:
-    -   This folder contains series of MATLab code for calibratiing the semi-automatic picks from pixels to meters relative to the 'calibration pips'.
+    -   This folder contains series of MATLab code for calibratiing the semi-automatic picks from pixels to meters relative to the _calibration pips_.
 See Schroeder et al. 2019

 ## Future Works
-- Need to create a folder for 'Z_Scope_Processing_Automatic' to share with potential users as to how use picked data via semi-automatic picker as boundaries for automatic picking.
+- Need to create a folder for _Z_Scope_Processing_Automatic_ to share with potential users as to how use picked data via semi-automatic picker as boundaries for automatic picking.
   - Need to fix film cropping between automatic and semi-automatic picker.